-The programme comprises four modules and takes two years to complete.
-Each year, two modules are studied, both delivered in the evening, making the programme attractive to those in full-time employment.
+The programme takes two years to complete.
+It is currently in the process of being semesterised.
+In 2018/19 students will take one year-long module as well as two semester-long modules.
+In 2019/20 students will take 4 semester long modules.
+(From 2019/20 onwards the programme requires the successful completion of 8 semester modules, four of which are taken each year; two per semester).
+All modules are delivered in the evening, making the programme attractive to those in full-time employment.
 The programme is suitable for those who have already studied a significant amount of mathematics, within various disciplines, at third level.
 Graduates of the programme are eligible to enter the part-time or full-time honours degree programmes in the School of Mathematical Sciences.

 (In addition, the School of Mathematical Sciences offers the opportunity to study any of the modules from this programme – and other programmes in the School – as individual Continuing Professional Development certificates.
 For more information please contact firstname.lastname@example.org)

-Students may enter Year 1 or Year 2 which are offered on alternate years.
-(The order in which the two years are completed is not relevant.)
-The Year 1 programme is scheduled to run in 2015/2016.
+Students may enter Year 1 or Year 2 which are offered on alternate years, depending upon which is being offered in the current academic year.
+The Year 2 programme is scheduled to run in 2018/2019.

 - a Higher Certificate in Mathematics